JUN 21-26, 2026 (3 spots left)

 You know the difference between content and writing.
 And you're hungry for the second one.
 The kind that doesn't start with strategy and leaves you feeling like you said something that mattered, even if you're not sure what to do with it yet.

-The writer that's just getting started
+The one who's just getting started

 You believe there's a version of your voice you haven't fully met yet.
 You feel a book or a poem or a passage or a line is waiting to unravel within you.
 She's been waiting.
 Under the professionalism, the life, the editing, the making it palatable.
 You're ready to let her out, even if you don't know exactly what she'll say.

-The writer who wants to move
+The one who needs to move

 You've never done your best work at the desk.
 It comes on walks, in water, mid-conversation, somewhere between the third laugh and the long exhale.
 You know your body holds ideas your mind can't access and you're done pretending otherwise.
 You want to write from aliveness, not discipline.